dotcms-plugins/com.dotcms.ema/README.md

 4. ...TBD

+## Live mode vs. Preview Mode
+todo

 ## EMA Limitations
-Current implementaion requires an authoring environment that is capible of handling the POSTed Page api data.
-Our current dotCMS SPA implementaion requires server side / isomorphic rendering to be installed in the authoring environment.
-This server side implementation accpets the posted data and wraps the content objects in the SPA with specific custom components that add attributes dotCMS looks for when rendering a page in edit mode.
-Some version of this would likely be a requirement for any 3rd party SPAs or apps looking to support EMA.
+The current EMA implementaion requires an authoring environment that is capible of handling POSTed Page API data.
+As of now, this requires at least a node server with server side / isomorphic rendering to be installed in the authoring environment.
+By way of example, our dotCMS SPA starter uses NextJS to act as the server side implementation.
+It accepts the Page API  the posted data and wraps the included content objects in the SPA with specific custom components that add attributes dotCMS reads for when rendering a page in edit mode.
+Some version of this pattern would likely be a requirement for any 3rd party SPAs or apps looking to support EMA.

-#Installation
+# Installation

 ### Build and install the plugin
 The EMA plugin is an OSGI based plugin.
 To install this plugin all you need to do is build the JAR.
 To do this, clone this repo, `git clone https://github.com/dotcms-plugins/com.dotcms.ema` cd into the cloned directory and run: `./gradlew jar`.
 This will build two jars in the `./build/libs` directory: